ltonetwork/mongodb-rest/README.md

 Description
 -----------

-This is an attempt at creating a REST server for MongoDB using Node.
-It uses the native node.js MongoDB driver.
+This is a REST server for MongoDB using Node, using the native node.js MongoDB driver.

-It will now create the database connection itself, the 'connect' command is no longer needed.
+This project now includes unit tests in the unit folder.

 Notes
 -----